Pareto sensitivity, most-changing sub-fronts, and knee solutions: Most-changing Pareto sub-fronts around nondominated points

-We will now perform numerical experiments to understand which neighborhood produces a better Pareto sub-front.
-Table~\ref{tab:test_prob} in Appendix~\ref{appendix:test_prob} details the test problems considered in this section, including their number of variables and objectives.
-For each problem with~$n \le 3$ and~$q \le 3$, we graphically represent the parameter, objective, and decision spaces.
-In this section, we do not include results for problem~GRV2, where~$q = 2$, because both neighborhoods~\eqref{eq:Ninverse} and~\eqref{eq:N} yield similar Pareto sub-fronts in the bi-objective case, providing little insight into our understanding of which one is better.
-Given a weight vector~$\lambda_c$, to evaluate the effectiveness of~a Pareto neighborhood~$\mathcal{E}(\lambda_c)$ (either~$\mathcal{E}_{\alpha}(\lambda_c)$ in~\eqref{eq:Ninverse} or~$\mathcal{E}_{\beta}(\lambda_c)$ in~\eqref{eq:N}) in identifying the corresponding Pareto sub-front~$\{F(x) ~|~ x \in \mathcal{E}(\lambda_c)\}$, we will use the most-changing metric~\eqref{eq:metric} below, which measures the extent of the Pareto front covered by a set of Pareto solutions in the objective space relative to the full extent of the front\footnote{In the literature, such a metric is referred to as the overall Pareto spread~\cite{JWu_SAzarm_2000,CAudet_JBigeon_etal_2021}.
-However, in our case, since we are not computing Pareto fronts, the term {\it spread} is not relevant.}.
-In our case, as a set of Pareto solutions, we will use the minimizers that can be obtained by applying the weighted-sum method with weight vectors in the intersection between a Pareto neighborhood and the simplex set.
+Given a weight vector~$\lambda_c$, to evaluate the effectiveness of~a Pareto neighborhood~$\mathcal{E}(\lambda_c)$—either~$\mathcal{E}_{\alpha}(\lambda_c)$ in~\eqref{eq:Ninverse} or~$\mathcal{E}_{\beta}(\lambda_c)$ in~\eqref{eq:N}—in \tcb{identifying the greatest variation across the objectives on the Pareto front through} the corresponding Pareto sub-front~$\{F(x(\lambda)) ~|~ \lambda \in \mathcal{E}(\lambda_c)\}$, we will use the most-changing metric~\eqref{eq:metric} below. \tcb{Such a metric} measures the extent of the Pareto front covered by a set of \tcb{nondominated points} relative to the full extent of the front.
+In the literature, such a metric is referred to as the overall Pareto spread~\citep{JWu_SAzarm_2000,CAudet_JBigeon_etal_2021}. \tcb{In our paper, we prefer not to use the term {\it spread} because it is not relevant to our context.} \tcb{The most-changing metric~\eqref{eq:metric} evaluates the extent of the Pareto front covered by the nondominated points corresponding to the Pareto optimal solutions} obtained by applying the weighted-sum method with weight vectors in the intersection between a Pareto neighborhood and the simplex set.
 In particular, the most-changing metric~(MCM) is given by